 "There is no easy way from the earth to the stars."

-I accidentally slept through my alarm making me thirty minutes late for work.
-The train to get me to work got delayed by a little kid who kept putting his arm through the doors every time they began to shut which made them open again.
+I accidentally slept through my alarm, making me thirty minutes late for work.
+Then the train got delayed by a little kid who kept putting his arm through the doors every time they began to shut.
 Once I got to work and apologized to my boss for being late, I was inundated with work to make up for my tardiness.
-I ended up working four hours overtime with only breakfast and a few apples during the day keeping me going.
-By the time I shut off all the lights and locked down my office building, it was nine thirty at night and the lovely city of Denver.
+I ended up working four hours overtime with only breakfast and a few apples during the day to keep me going.
+By the time I left, it was nine-thirty at night, and a torrential downpour drenched the lovely city of Denver.

 "Lilly?
 Earth to Lilly!"
 Vivienne snapped her fingers in front of me.

 "Spacing out again, I see.
 Come on, we should get home.
 It's getting late, and you need to shower and get to bed.
 I'll put the kittens in your bed."Toothless, Marie, Berlioz, and Toulouse.